gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 Then upload the sketch to your device.

-##Viewing Data
+#Viewing Data

 From Device Explorer, head to the Data tab, select your device, enable consumer group then click Monitor.

 ![IoT Hub Data](https://raw.githubusercontent.com/gloveboxes/Arduino-NodeMCU-ESP8266-Secure-Azure-IoT-Hub-Client/master/AzureClient/Fritzing/IoTHubData.JPG)

-##Visualising Data
+#Visualising Data

-###Azure Stream Analytics
+##Azure Stream Analytics

-[Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) enables you to gain real-time insights from devices, sensors, infrastructure, and applications.
+[Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) enables you to gain real-time insights in to your device, sensor, infrastructure, and application data.

 See the [Visualizing IoT Data](http://thinglabs.io/workshop/cs/nightlight/visualize-iot-with-powerbi/) lab.
 Replace the query in that lab with the following and be sure to change the time zone to your local time zone offset.
 Australia is currently +11 hours.